danielnuriyev/danielnuriyev.github.io/README.md

 #### Light

-So far I have been trying to stay within materialistic reason but this
+So far I have been trying to stay within materialistic reason.
+What I am going to say now cannot be rationalized but can be experienced.
+When you perceive a meterial object, perceive the Divine Light in it.
+Examples:
+- breathe in air and feel the 'energy' in the air.
+I am not trying to persuade you that the air has energy that you can feel.
+This is purely a mental thing.
+Just feel the energy.
+You have nothing to lose.
+- When you walk, feel the energy of the ground.
+Walk on energy.
+- When you look at the sky, see the non-physical light filling the space.
+Etc.

 #### Limitlessness

-Explained above.
 When you notice that you know that something is impossible, immediately and always treat about it as possible even if it makes no sense.

 #### Focus